Lumosity: Effectiveness and legal history

 On January 5, 2016, Lumos Labs agreed to a $50 million settlement (reduced to $2 million subject to financial verification) to the Federal Trade Commission over claims of false advertising for their product.
 The Commission found that Lumosity's marketing "preyed on consumers' fears about age-related cognitive decline, suggesting their games could stave off memory loss, dementia, and even Alzheimer's disease", without providing any scientific evidence to back its claims.
 The company was ordered not to make any claims that its products can "[improve] performance in school, at work, or in athletics" or "[delay or protect] against age-related decline in memory or other cognitive function, including mild cognitive impairment, dementia, or Alzheimer's disease", or "[reduce] cognitive impairment caused by health conditions, including Turner syndrome, post-traumatic stress disorder (PTSD), attention deficit hyperactivity disorder (ADHD), traumatic brain injury (TBI), stroke, or side effects of chemotherapy", without "competent and reliable scientific evidence".

+In December 2025, the FDA granted 510(k) clearance for Lumosity Rx, a prescription digital therapeutic app designed to improve attention in adults ages 22–55 with attention deficit hyperactivity disorder (ADHD).
+The app will use 13 cognitive games to target inattentive and combined-type ADHD.
+Lumosity Rx was cleared under the name Prismira but will be marketed as Lumosity Rx.

-There is no good medical evidence to support claims that memory training helps people improve cognitive functioning.
+Medical evidence to support claims that memory training helps people improve cognitive functioning typically show near transfer (improvement on related trained skills), but weaker evidence for far transfer (broad intelligence, real-world cognition, or generalized executive enhancement).